Immigration Resources

 Application Deadlines

-Applications must first be reviewed and approved by a college counselor before being sent to Admissions and Records for registration.
-To ensure that your HSE packet is processed before your class starts, HSE packets must be submitted by the HSE Packet Submission Deadline.
+HSE packets must first be reviewed and approved by a college counselor before being sent to Admissions and Records for registration.
+To ensure that your HSE packet is processed before your class starts, HSE packets must be submitted by the HSE Packet Submission Deadline below.
 If an HSE packet is submitted after the deadline, but before the class begins, it will only be processed as staffing permits.
 Submitting an HSE packet after the deadline does not guarantee processing or enrollment, even if a student meets all qualifications and there are available seats in the class.

 Term CCCApply Application Opens HSE Packets Open for Submission Registration Begins HSE Packet Submission Deadline